DuncanRuns/Hermes/README.md

 - Less updating: Whenever a tool wants to do something new and unique, it is less likely that Hermes will need to be updated to support it.

-An example of data interpretation can be found within Hermes regarding the `stat_change` event.
+An example of data interpretation can be found within Hermes regarding the `stat` event.
 Certain stats are excluded from the event because they are updated every tick and are not very useful.
 This is data interpretation as it **conditionally** filters out data.
 Unfortunately, this is necessary to keep reasonable file sizes.